-Joseph Wicks is Assistant Director of Music at Truro Cathedral, a post that he took up in September 2017.
-He is also Musical Director of St Mary’s Singers, the cathedral’s voluntary choir, sings tenor in The Gesualdo Six, and has founded his own chamber choir, The Beaufort Singers.
 Joseph’s duties at Truro include assisting the Director of Music, Christopher Gray, in the training of the boy and girl choristers, conducting services and mentoring of the choral and organ scholars, as well as playing the world-famous Father Willis organ for the majority of daily sung services.
+During his first year there, Joseph recorded a CD of music by Dobrinka Tabakova with the cathedral choir including a substantial organ solo, and accompanied the choir on three broadcasts for BBC Radio 3 including a live concert broadcast of Duruflé’s Requiem.

 Joseph began his musical education as a Chorister, later Bishop’s (Head) Chorister, of Salisbury Cathedral, singing with them for six years where he first enjoyed the daily round of evensong and the rich repertoire of an English Cathedral Choir.
 He moved on to Lancing College as a Walter Stanton Music Scholar, and was later awarded their Sixth Form Organ Scholarship.
 He then spent a gap year as Organ Scholar of Hereford Cathedral before moving to St John’s in 2013.